History of Japanese Art after 1945

 Monograph - hardbackVIEW Monograph - ebook

-History of Japanese Art after 1945 is a compilation of essays that surveys the development of art in Japan since WWII.
-The original Japanese work, which has become essential reading for those with an interest in modern contemporary Japanese art and is a foundational resource for students and researchers, spans the 150 years from the 1850s to the 2010s.
-Each chapter is dedicated to a specific period and written by a specialist on the subject matter.
+History of Japanese Art after 1945 surveys the development of art in Japan since WWII.
+The original Japanese work, which has become essential reading for those with an interest in modern and contemporary Japanese art and is a foundational resource for students and researchers, spans a period of 150 years, from the 1850s to the 2010s.
+Each chapter is dedicated to a specific period and written by a specialist.

 Translated from the original Japanese edition published with Tokyo Bijutsu, 2014

 In cooperation with Art Platform Japan / The Agency for Cultural

 Art Platform Japan is an initiative by the Agency for Cultural Affairs, Government of Japan, to maintain the sustainable development of the contemporary art scene in Japan.

 NOTES ON THE TRANSLATION